DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-03-13-summary-card-component.md

 We needed a component that would help users clearly identify different summaries, and perform associated actions on each.
 The summary card component allows us to do this.

+{% from "gallery/macro.njk" import appGallery with context %}
 {{ appGallery({
   items: [{
     text: "A review page without component",